jmpg93/AutoTestDouble/README.md

 ./watch.sh
 ```

 ### 5. Done!
-For every file saved a new version of generated code will be available.
+Open the playground and play.
+Save the to see the generated code.